DrkWithT/Arithmetic-Eval/README.md

    - `+, -`: Less Priority.
  - Some operations like signs, powers, and bitwise are not supported yet.
  - Also, parentheses are planned.
+ - This was originally a project I sprinted in 2 days on `Replit.com`.
+Note that folders such as `.ccls-cache` may not be needed.

 ### Summary: (PLEASE READ!)
 This C project is a simple math expression evaluator with token checking.
 It uses the shunting yard algorithm to convert normal math syntax like `1 + 2 x 3` into _reverse polish notation_ (RPN).
 In this example, the RPN is `1 2 3 x +`.
 This syntax orders the numbers and operators in the right order to be evaluated by precedence.
 Then, the RPN is evalutated into an integer using the algorithm in the _Eval RPN_ link.